Introduction

 Here are some common scenarios where EOTs are necessary:

 1. Bad Weather: Severe weather events like storms or heavy rainfall can halt construction work, and predicting such events accurately is challenging.
-These weather-related delays can significantly disrupt project schedules and are not something within the control of the Contractor, even if they are allowed to build in a float / allowance for a certain number of days of delay.
+These weather-related delays can significantly disrupt project schedules and are not something within the control of the Contractor, even if they are allowed to build in a float / allowance for a certain number of days of delay before claiming an EOT.

 2. Design Changes: During a project, project plans and design of the Works may evolve due to updated specifications, client preferences for alterations or unexpected site conditions.
 These changes usually force the Contractor to carry out additional work and, consequently, require more time to be spent by the Contractor to bring the Works to completion.

-3. Surprise Site Issues: Unforeseen complications underground, such as unstable ground, different soil composition, errors in the geotechnical report, or the discovery of hidden artifacts, demand extra time and effort to address.
+3. Surprise Site Issues: Unforeseen complications underground, such as unstable ground, different soil composition, errors in the geotechnical report, or the discovery of hidden artifacts, demand extra time and effort to address, and the Contractor should be entitled to claim an EOT.

 4. Red Tape and Rules: Navigating the bureaucratic maze of permits and approvals can lead to delays, as these permissions are often prerequisites for specific project tasks.